amuweee/covid_ds/README.md

 ### Installing

-This repo was created with python version 3.6 and a virtual environment is recommended.
+This repo was created with python version 3.6 in linux, and a virtual environment is recommended.
 Natigate to the project root and run following commands to setup and install preprequisites

 ```